 In order to benefit from this amazing exercise, we will break it down into two individual components

-The second component will be a Hang Clean
+- The second component will be a Hang Power Clean

-Use very light weights when learning this exercise, as technique is extremely important for this exercise
+Use a light weight when learning this exercise, as technique is extremely important for this movement pattern.

 Once you have the hang clean figured out, then you can combine the two into one swift motion.